JakubMelka/jakubmelka.github.io/index.md

 As the principal developer behind PDF4QT, I have set the following goals for the project:

-- To create a robust open-source alternative to **commercial PDF editors**, opening up advanced PDF editing capabilities to all.
+- To create a robust foss pdf editor alternative to **commercial PDF editors**, opening up advanced PDF editing capabilities to all.
 - To offer licensing terms that are more flexible than GPL or AGPL, making PDF4QT a suitable choice for both open-source enthusiasts and commercial users.
 - To harness **modern C++** features and the power of **multicore CPUs**, delivering a highly efficient PDF editing experience.
 - To ensure PDF4QT is inclusive and accessible, supporting applications on both Windows and Linux platforms.